 Finally, individuals who misuse their prescription by taking too much of the medication or taking it too frequently can develop a tolerance to the drug and increase their risk of developing an addiction to the drug.

-What are the Signs of Opioids Withdrawal?
+What are the Signs of Opioid Withdrawal?

-Opioid withdrawal symptoms can vary based on the amount of drug, how long an individual has been taking the drug, and what drug was used.
+Opioid withdrawal symptoms can vary based on the amount of the drug, how long an individual has been taking the drug, and what drug was used.
 Most often, individuals experience:

 - Nausea or vomiting

 This variation in symptoms is why it is highly recommended that individuals who are ready to make a change and stop using opioids do so under medical care.
-Through proper detoxification and with support, individuals can experience fewer symptoms and prevent some of the longer-lasting effects of opioid withdrawal syndrome.
+Through proper detoxification and support, individuals can experience fewer symptoms and prevent some of the longer-lasting effects of opioid withdrawal syndrome.

 How Long Do Opioids Stay in Your System?